List of women's One Day International cricket grounds

-Thirty-two countries have hosted at least one match of women's One Day International cricket.
+Thirty-three countries have hosted at least one match of women's One Day International cricket.

 Eden Gardens, Kolkata (pictured in 2013), was the first ground in India to host a women's ODI.
 The ground hosted the final of the 1997 World Cup, which a crowd of almost 80,000 attended.

-As of October 2025, 322 cricket grounds have hosted at least one match of women's One Day International (ODI) cricket.
+As of August 2026, 327 cricket grounds have hosted at least one match of women's One Day International (ODI) cricket.
 One Day Internationals were the second form of international women's cricket to be introduced, after Test matches.
-The first women's ODIs were played at the 1973 World Cup, and more than 1,500 women's ODIs have been played since.
-Thirty countries have hosted at least one women's ODI match.
+The first women's ODIs were played at the 1973 World Cup, and more than 1,550 women's ODIs have been played since.
+Thirty-three countries have hosted at least one women's ODI match.

 List of grounds

 Note: venues marked with a dagger have had matches played on multiple grounds within the venue, but are counted as a single ground for the purposes of this list.

-As of 2 November 2025 (WODI 1520):
+As of 27 September 2026 (WODI 1566):